SWAN: SGD with Normalization and Whitening Enables Stateless LLM Training: Abstract

 \section{Abstract}

 Adaptive optimizers such as Adam~\citep{adam} have been central to the success of large language models.
 However, they often require maintaining optimizer states throughout training, which can result in memory requirements several times greater than the model footprint.
 This overhead imposes constraints on scalability and computational efficiency.
 Stochastic Gradient Descent (SGD), in contrast, is a \emph{stateless} optimizer, as it does not track state variables during training.
 Consequently, it achieves optimal memory efficiency.
 However, its capability in LLM training is limited \citep{zhao2024deconstructing}.
-In this work, we show that pre-processing SGD in a stateless manner can achieve the same performance as the Adam optimizer for LLM training, while drastically reduces the memory cost.
-Specifically, we propose to pre-process the instantaneous stochastic gradients using normalization and whitening.
-We show that normalization stabilizes gradient distributions, and whitening counteracts the local curvature of the loss landscape.
+In this work, we show that pre-processing SGD using normalization and whitening in a stateless manner can achieve the same performance as the Adam optimizer for LLM training, while maintaining the same memory footprint of SGD.
+Specifically, we show that normalization stabilizes gradient distributions, and whitening counteracts the local curvature of the loss landscape.
 This results in SWAN (\ul{S}GD with \ul{W}hitening \ul{A}nd \ul{N}ormalization), a stochastic optimizer that eliminates the need to store any optimizer states.
-Empirically, SWAN has the same memory footprint as SGD, achieving $\approx 50\%$ reduction on total end-to-end memory compared to Adam.
+Empirically, SWAN achieves $\approx 50\%$ reduction on total end-to-end memory compared to Adam.
 In language modeling tasks, SWAN demonstrates comparable or even better performance than Adam: when pre-training the LLaMA model with 350M and 1.3B parameters, SWAN achieves a 2× speedup by reaching the same evaluation perplexity using half as many tokens.